bryan-mcintyre/Text-Editor/README.md

 Just Another Text Editor (JATE) is a single-page browser based progressive web application for text editing.
 JATE is designed to run both online and offline.
 JATE makes use of PWA technologies such as webpack and indexedDB.

 ## Installation
-If using the online version of JATE, not installation is necessary.
-If using the offline version, click the install button on the homepage as seen here (insert screenshot)
+If using the online version of JATE, no installation is necessary.
+If using the offline version, click the install button on the homepage.

 ## Usage
 Simply type into the editor and your progress will be automatically saved.